DeepMind’s first international AI research office lands in Alberta

 Blue Apron falls 9% on fourth day as a public company

-Alphabet’s DeepMind is expanding beyond its UK home, with a new international office based in Edmonton, Alberta in Canada.
-The research-focused office is being set up in close partnership with the University of Alberta, and will be led by UAlberta academics Rich Sutton, Michael Bowling and Patrick Pilarski, in the latest example of Canadian AI-focused scholars getting the chance to contribute to private sector endeavors while continuing to work on their academic research and teaching, too.
+Alphabet’s DeepMind is expanding beyond its U.K. home, with a new international office based in Edmonton, Alberta, Canada.
+The research-focused office is being set up in close partnership with the University of Alberta, and will be led by UAlberta academics Rich Sutton, Michael Bowling and Patrick Pilarski, in the latest example of Canadian AI-focused scholars getting the chance to contribute to private-sector endeavors while continuing to work on their academic research and teaching, too.

 The arrangement with the University of Alberta includes continued funding for research from DeepMind, and Communications Director Aaron Brindle from Google Canada says the “aim is to attract even more world-class talent to the region,” with the intent of contributing “to the growth of Edmonton as a technology and research hub.”